Unlock Free Car Diagnostic Tests for Major Savings

 OBD Scanners and Code Readers

 Investing in an OBD scanner or code reader can save you money in the long run.
 These devices plug into your vehicle’s OBD port and allow you to read and clear error codes.
-Some auto parts stores, like AutoZone, offer loaner programs where you can borrow a scanner for free.
+Some auto parts stores offer loaner programs where you can borrow a scanner for free.

 Free Troubleshooting at AutoZone